 CENTER FOR RESEARCH IN MATHEMATICS AND SCIENCE EDUCATION.
-CRMSE, one of ten centers in the North Carolina Mathematics and Science Education Network, is the only one devoted primarily to research.
+The center, one of ten centers in the North Carolina Mathematics and Science Education Network, is the only research center in the network.
 Established within the Department of Mathematics, Science and Technology Education in 1984, the center conducts research and development activities for precollege students, preservice teachers, in-service teachers and University faculty.
 The center identifies areas of need in mathematics and science education and forms partnerships with federal, state, local and private funding agencies to work collaboratively to increase student achievement.
-Grants have been obtained from the National Science Foundation, Office of Education, State Department of Public Instruction, local education agencies, and IBM to introduce changes that incorporate technology and active learning into the mathematics and science curriculum, K-16.
+Grants have been obtained from the National Science Foundation, Office of Education, State Department of Public Instruction, Local Education Agencies and IBM to introduce changes that incorporate technology and active learning into the mathematics and science curriculum, K-16.
 In addition, the center supports graduate students and provides them with opportunities to write grants and to design, conduct and report on educational research.